Best Triathlon Shorts Reviewed & Rated for Quality

 Frequently Asked Questions

-A: A wetsuit should fit smoothly without any bumps or bulges.
-If you have any uneven bulges your wetsuit will not function properly as these areas are will water will gather.
+A: Your triathlon shorts should fit smoothly without any bumps or bulges.
+If you have any uneven bulges then the shots will not function properly as these areas are where water will gather.
 A nice close fit with the flexibility and stretch for optimal shoulder maneuverability is important.
 The fit on the neck should not be too tight.
-There are options for one-piece and two-piece wetsuits to find the right one for your body shape and preference.

 A: To care for your wetsuit, always rinse inside and out with water after each use.
 You can lay it flat to dry or you can hang it up but try to stay away from extended exposure to sunlight which is harmful to the material.
 When storing, lay it flat, fold the suit first by crossing the arms, then legs and then in half.
 Do not use a hanger if you can avoid it.
 Should you need to use a hanger, make sure you are draping the suit over it compactly so that there is no stress pulling the swimsuit down which can cause problematic stretching and affect the ability of functionality and use for your suit.

-Q: How can one train for whether or altitude to be successful on race day?
+Q: How can one train for weather or altitude to be successful on race day?